martin-kanis/keycloak-community/design/keycloak.x/storage-hot-rod.md

 ### Changing field name/type

 It is possible to change field names or types.
 However, such changes can introduce backward incompatibility that we need to avoid due to no-downtime requirements.
-We can avoid breaking backward compatibility by doing updates in the  steps explained below.
+Also, removing or renaming fields can break Ickle query searches, see the [Querying objects](#querying-objects) section for more details.
+In this section we show how to avoid backward incompatibilities on simple scenario without considering migration for Ickle search queries.

-The steps will be illustrated on the following example: let us have a message definition containing field `clientTemplateId` in the first physical version (`entityVersion = 1`).
+The steps will be illustrated on the following example: let us have a message definition containing field `clientTemplateId` in the _entity schema version_ 1 (`entitySchemaVersion = 1`).
 We want to replace it with `clientScopeId`.
 The migration path is prescribed as `clientScopeId = "template-" + clientTemplateId`).

----

-**NOTE**

-In this proposal, we distinguish between two types of version:

-* **Version of storage** - This corresponds to the version of source code and message definitions on the Keycloak server side.
-Each storage area (clients, realms, groups, etc.) has its own independent storage version that is incremented only when there is a change in the source code or message definition in the corresponding storage area.
-* **Version of object's physical representation** - This refers to the version of physical representation in the storage (Infinispan server); in other words, this says what version of storage originally created the object in the store.
-This version can be incremented by reading the old object from the store by newer storage, migrating it, and writing it back into the storage.

----

-Let us assume that the storage version before update is `1`.
 For the example above, the steps to change field `clientTemplateId` to `clientScopeId` is as follows:

-1. We update the old message defintion with `entityVersion = 2` (incrementing version of storage) so that it contains both `clientTemplateId` and `clientScopeId`
+1. We update the _entity schema_ to version `2` (`entitySchemaVersion = 2`) by adding `clientScopeId` to the Protobuf message definition so that it contains both `clientTemplateId` and `clientScopeId`
-2. Logical representation of objects in storage version 2 only contains the new field (`clientScopeId`).
+2. The logical representation only contains the new field (`clientScopeId`).
 The deprecated `clientTemplateId` field is taken into account in three cases:
    1. When writing to the storage and `clientScopeId` value starts with `"template-"` prefix.
 In such case, `clientTemplateId` is derived from `clientScopeId` by removing `"template-"` prefix and written together with `clientScopeId`.
-This is to support the reading of objects version 2 by storage version 1.
+This is to support the reading of storage representation with _entity schema version_ `2` older storage implementation.
-   1. When reading an old physical representation from the storage.
+   2. When reading from the storage and the object has lower _entity schema version_.
 The `clientTemplateId` field is read from the storage, and migrated to `clientScopeId`.
-This step is necessary read objects version 1 by storage version 2.
+This step is necessary to read objects with _entity schema version_ 1 by the newer storage implementations.
-   2. When querying objects.
-This will be discussed in the section [Querying objects](#querying-objects).
+   3. When querying objects.
+This part is discussed in the section [Querying objects](#querying-objects).
 3. Then, there can be a new storage version `>= 3` which removes the deprecated `clientTemplateId`.
 Migrating to that storage version requires that all stored objects are migrated to physical object version `>= 2`.
 We will get back to the removal of fields later as it gets more complicated with regards to querying.

 # Reading older physical representations

-Each physical representation contains `entityVersion` field that represents its physical representation version (version of the storage that created it).
+Each physical representation contains the `entitySchemaVersion` field that represents its _entity schema version_.
 To fulfill the requirements for 0-downtime upgrades, we need to be able to read all older physical representations of objects.

 As described in the previous section, unmarshaling of stored objects is flexible enough to be able to read an older version when message definition contains all fields in unmarshalled stream.
 Moreover, unknown fields are ignored; though, we are losing the information that was stored there.

 In some cases, like the migration described in the previous section, we need to migrate one field to another.
-In this case, Keycloak storage reads the physical representation; checks what physical version the read object is and migrate it when necessary.
-The migration is done in the Keycloak storage code after reading an older physical representation.
-The logical representation of the object must contain the migrated field.
+In this case, Keycloak storage reads the storage representation; checks what _entity schema version_ the read object has and migrate it when necessary.
+The migration is done in the Keycloak storage code after reading an older storage representation.
+The logical representation contains the migrated field.
 For example, this is how the migration could look like in the case of the previous migration path:

 ```java
 public class EntityMigrationToVersion2 extends ObjectEntityDelegate {